 When Is A Special Needs Trust Needed?

+A way to become eligible for means-tested benefits if there are excess resources.
 When a child with serious and permanent disabilities reaches age 18 and is unable to be gainfully employed, it is frequently necessary to apply for government benefits such as Supplemental Security Income (SSI) and Medicaid to provide some income support and health care.

 Access to programs of the Division of Developmental Disabilities(DDD), section 8 HUD housing and others depends in part on financial eligibility as well.
 Special Needs Trusts can play a crucial role in public benefits planning for disabled young adults on the autism spectrum or who have cerebral palsy or chronic psychiatric disturbances.

+A way to protect settlements or inheritance.
 What if a Medicaid recipient receives a cash settlement for personal injury, or receives an inheritance?
 Special Needs Trust can be used to protect those funds if the Trust is funded before the individual turns 65.
 The Trust provides a way to preserve the funds for supplemental needs for the rest of the life of the injured person while also protecting eligibility for means-tested benefits.
 In some cases, a disabled former worker needs SSI as well as the Worker’s Compensation he may receive, and a Special Needs Trust may be a useful tool to achieve SSI eligibility.

+Preserving Alimony and Equitable Distribution for a Person on Benefits.
 When a married person under 65 who has disabilities gets divorced, and will be dependent upon governmental benefits to pay for assisted living, Section 8 housing or other services, Special Needs Trusts can play a crucial role in preserving alimony or equitable distribution as a supplemental fund while preserving eligibility for means-tested benefits.

 How To Establish A Special Needs Trust

-Special Needs Trusts (SNTs) are Trusts that are established with the assets of a disabled individual, in which the assets are transferred to a trust for sole benefit of the individual.
+Special Needs Trusts (SNTs) are Trusts that are established with the assets of a disabled individual, in which the assets are transferred to a Trust for sole benefit of the individual.

 The Trust must be created by a parent, a grandparent, a guardian, a court, or by the disabled individual.
 A Guardian needs Court authorization.